-The joker is not insane.
-This theory is already raising eyebrows but there is a lot to support the argument that the joker is not insane but is in fact “super-sane”.
+The Joker is not insane.
+This theory is already raising eyebrows but there is a lot to support the argument that the Joker is not insane but is in fact “super-sane”.
 Firstly, the Joker has far too much empathy and understanding of human emotion to be psychopathic.
 Whilst his countless murders may suggest otherwise his ability to play with people’s emotions in order to manipulate them demonstrates high levels of empathy.
 Empathy that he used to turn Harleen Quinzel into his murderous sidekick Harley Quinn.
-A top of this, Joker’s powers of persuasion and understanding of people’s emotions has allowed him to manipulate even the most brilliant of minds such as Lex Luthor, who he has persuaded into doing his bidding by playing to his hatred of superman and lust for power.
-The joker cannot be psychotic if he doesn’t suffer psychosis which he doesn’t.
+A top of this, Joker’s powers of persuasion and understanding of people’s emotions have allowed him to manipulate even the most brilliant of minds such as Lex Luthor, who he has persuaded into doing his bidding by playing to his hatred of Superman and lust for power.
+The Joker cannot be psychotic if he doesn’t suffer psychosis which he doesn’t.
 He is not known to have auditory or visual hallucinations and shows little to no signs of being delusional.

-So, the joker is not a psychopath but is he insane?
+So, the Joker is not a psychopath but is he insane?
 Insanity is a legal term and when an insanity plea is entered into court ultimately it comes down to a jury to decide whether or not the accused is insane or not.
-In real life, an insanity plea is used in fewer than one percent of cases and is successful only a fifth of the time which makes it particularly strange that the joker has been found insane after many of his crimes show no actual signs of genuine insanity.
+In real life, an insanity plea is used in fewer than one percent of cases and is successful only a fifth of the time which makes it particularly strange that the Joker has been found insane after many of his crimes although they show no actual signs of genuine insanity.

 The Joker’s actions where described by one Arkham physician as meticulously calculated and not the workings of a mad man but someone who is perfectly sane and that the Joker should be sent to prison and executed not sent to Arkham asylum.
 However, since the physician transpired to be Harleen Quinzel whom later became Harley Quinn all of this information was dismissed.